LLNL/zfp/docs/source/overview.rst

 parameters influence the result.

 |zfp| compresses *d*-dimensional (1D, 2D, 3D, and 4D) arrays of integer or
-floating-point values by partitioning the array into blocks of |4powd|
+floating-point values by partitioning the array into cubical blocks of |4powd|
 values, i.e., 4, 16, 64, or 256 values for 1D, 2D, 3D, and 4D arrays,
 respectively.
 Each such block is (de)compressed independently into a fixed- or variable-length bit string, and these bit strings are concatenated into a